harrymkt/zluinav/content/docs/writing.md

 Variable rendering is done by [content macro](@/docs/macros/content.md).

-Here is a list of supported variables:
-- `title`: title of the page.
-- `description`: description, if available.
-- `link`: the permalink to the page.
-- `date`: the published date of the page, if available.
-- `updated`: the updated date of the page, if available.

 Returned variable will be empty if the variable is not defined or failed to retrieve, so make sure you know it is defined!

+## Supported variables
+- `title`: Title of the page.
+- `description`: Description, if available.
+- `link`: The permalink to the page.
+- `date`: The published date of the page, if available.
+- `updated`: The updated date of the page, if available.
+- `linktitle`: The friendly title of the page.
+Falls back to title if not set.